Chinese science fiction: 1989–present

 Hao Jingfang won the Hugo Award for Best Novelette for Folding Beijing in 2016.

 Meanwhile, in the area of film and television, works such as the science fiction comedy Magic Cellphone (魔幻手机) explored themes of time travel and advanced technology.
 On March 31, 2011, however the State Administration of Radio, Film, and Television (SARFT) issued guidelines that supposedly strongly discouraged television storylines including "fantasy, time-travel, random compilations of mythical stories, bizarre plots, absurd techniques, even propagating feudal superstitions, fatalism and reincarnation, ambiguous moral lessons, and a lack of positive thinking".
 However, even with that numerous science fiction literature with those themes and elements have been published since, some of which have been compiled into an English-language anthology by Ken Liu called Broken Stars: Contemporary Chinese Science Fiction in Translation.
 Liu's translations have been credited with significantly improving the English-language readers familiarity with Chinese sf.

 Science fiction authors from mainland China, whose work has also been published in English or German, furthermore include A Que (阿缺), Cheng Jingbo (程婧波), Fei Dao (飞氘), Gu Shi (顾适), Ling Chen (凌晨), Liu Yang (刘洋), Luo Longxiang (罗隆翔), Shuang Chimu (双翅目), Sun Wanglu (孙望路) and Zhang Ran (张冉).

+The growth of the genre in China is often interpreted as a signifier of China's rapid technological development, particularly in areas like space exploration and artificial intelligence.

+As of 2025, the growth of science fiction in China has been substantial, although it remains less popular in comparison to other genres of fiction.